Brands have competition. So how do brands set themselves apart and build a loyal following?

-Why it works: This campaign shows the capabilities of GoPro cameras while also raising awareness for non-profits that most likely would not be able to generate this kind of video or promotional reach.
+Why it works: This campaign shows the capabilities of GoPro cameras while also raising awareness for non-profits that most likely would not be able to generate this video or promotional reach.

 Uplifting Others As A Business Model

 What they did: In 2018, Nike signed their first athlete with cerebral palsy.
-Justin Gallegos thought he had finished a regular race but Nike was waiting for him at the finish line to offer him a professional
+Justin Gallegos thought he had finished a regular race, but Nike was waiting for him at the finish line to offer him a professional athlete contract with Nike.

 What they did: In 2016, Booking.com challenged their 14,000 employees to document a year of travel.
 They marketed their employee’s stories of travel and inspiration.